 From 1 January 2017 parking in all villages and at all entrances to the beach at Texel is paid.
 Paid parking applies from Monday through Sunday from 08:00 till 20:00.

 We advise you to buy the Texel e-vignette online.
-It costs €10 per day, €20 per week or €30 per year.
+In 2023 it costs €10 per day, €20 per week or €30 per year.
 The card for one week is valid for 8 days.
-A Texel e-vignette 2020 is valid from 1 December 2019 to 1 February 2021.
+The Texel annual e-vignette is valid for 365 days.
 You can buy the Texel e-vignette online or at the parking ticket machine.

-You can also pay per hour (€ 2,50) at the parking meter with your bank card (paying with coins is not possible).
+You can also pay per hour (€ 2,50 in 2023) at the parking meter with your bank card (paying with coins is not possible).

 Please note that at some locations in the village centres a 2-hour maximum parking time applies.
 Here you have to use the blue parking disc.

-Take a train to Den Helder station.
+If you travel from Amsterdam, take a train to Den Helder station.
 At the station take a bus 28 in the direction of the port.
 In port your bus will take the same boat as the cars.
-Return ferry ticket for passengers in 2020 cost € 2,50 per person.
+Return ferry ticket for passengers in 2023 cost € 2,50 per person.
 Children younger than 4 years of age travel for free.

 This is how it works: